 Next is the “BBQ’d dumpling”, which is really a taco gone undercover.
 In fact, because it’s made out of caramelised milk skin, it also feels like an Asian dessert crepe that’s gone into witness protection.
-No matter the name you want to sling at it, it’s that great coinflip of being both ultra savoury and potently sweet at the same time – it’s flat-out crazy levels of delicious.
+No matter the name you want to sling at it, it’s that great coinflip of being both ultra savoury and potently sweet at the same time – it’s flat-out dazzling levels of delicious.
 Usually, the crisp dumpling houses fresh marron and a ragu of magpie goose (and Redzepi’s championing of the ancient bird found in northern Australia, incidentally, could lead to the first commercial licence to harvest it).
 For me, though, there’s confit avocado and nasturtium hidden inside the crepe-like folds – and the blowout caramel sweetness is a card-snapping match for the barbecued milk skin.
 A party-popper of finger lime sits nearby – all that spring-loaded citrus fires off fresh cut-throughs across all that intensity.

 In Tienlon Ho’s brilliant feature on Noma Australia (honestly, it’s so intensely good that I nearly cried the first time I read it), she writes that, “Redzepi was wondering why everyone in the world wasn’t using bush tomatoes, which tasted something like piquant sundried tomatoes marinated in soy”.
 They, of course, end up making a cameo on the final menu.
 The chef who serves us says that they’re cooked so fiercely that they shrink to a third of their size, becoming so sweet that she compares them to pieces of candy.
 Ours come combined with elderflower oil and a shiitake condiment that tastes like porcini cream.
 It’s great, but Noma hitches its standards so high, that this isn’t even the biggest standout.
 This would be the best dish at another restaurant.

 The menu’s abalone schnitzel has scored a lot of screen time (and a good reign on Instagram).
 I think everyone got a kick out of one of the world’s leading restaurants having undisguised love for such an Aussie pub favourite.
 Of course, Noma reconfigured the schnitty so it wasn’t just a carbon copy of the over-the-counter $10 special you see everywhere.
 My take is made with shiitakes (apt, given how often they’re the vegetarian understudy for abalone in Asian dishes), which the chefs marinate in porcini oil, koji and a spin-off of Noma’s Vegemite.
 Crumbed and fried, that would be attention-seeking enough.
 But what draws you to the dish is the clockface of native condiments that surround it – from sea pearls and ice plants to an Atherton oak nut.
-Each one has a story behind it, from the mat rush that you would’ve brushed past on your last beach visit to the bunya nut that’s so ancient that it dates back to the dinosaur age (Beau Clugston explains it was also so hard to grow – with years and years between any kind of success – that Aborigines would throw a bunya nut party when they finally could harvest the trees).
+Each one has a story behind it, from the mat rush that you would’ve brushed past on your last beach visit to the bunya nut that’s so ancient that it dates back to the dinosaur age (Beau Clugston explains it was also so hard to grow – with years and years between any kind of success – that First Nations communities would throw a bunya nut party when they finally could harvest the trees).

 When I mentioned this dish to Mat Lindsay when I was at Ester the following week, the chef said that they actually had a bunya nut tree at school.
 The falling cones were so big that they fell on two different kids and cracked their heads – and so the tree had to be cordoned off.
 “No one knew we could eat from it,” he said.

-(And snap – when I interviewed Corie Sutherland of Edition Coffee Roasters, who makes a coffee for Rene Redzepi every morning and is, in a way, Noma’s personal barista, he said of the schnitzel’s coastal condiments: “I kick that shit around on the beach all the time, I never thought I could eat it.”)
+(And snap – when I interviewed Corie Sutherland of Edition Coffee Roasters, who makes a coffee for René Redzepi every morning and is, in a way, Noma’s personal barista, he said of the schnitzel’s coastal condiments: “I kick that shit around on the beach all the time, I never thought I could eat it.”)

 Just more examples from my growing evidence file that Noma Australia has really schooled us locals on what we have here.

 Given Redzepi’s outsized crush on mangoes (as chronicled in the Good Weekend profile, where he created a quenelle with his spoon from a perfect specimen), it’s no surprise that the first dessert features the tropical fruit.
 It’s served as a mango sorbet sandwich and is like an XS-sized version of the best Weis Bar you’ve had.
 It’s backed up with watermelon compressed in Davidson plum and pineapple in hibiscus flower – they’re really side shows to the mango headliner.
 Oh and of course, Will’s version had green ants frozen mid-step in his.
-I remember reading in Redzepi’s A Work In Progress journal that the ones they serve in Copenhagen have this citrus burst to them; in Australia, people have compared the effect to the zing of lemongrass or kaffir lime.
+I remember reading in Redzepi’s A Work In Progress journal that the ones they serve in Copenhagen have this citrus burst to them; in Australia, people have compared the effect to the zing of lemongrass or makrut lime.
 Will said the dessert overpowered any discernible taste, though.
 (Cue another flashback: Will’s brother actually ate green ants as a kid – his mum told us about how’d he describe the sting of flavour; as a kid, he really was many paces ahead of the culinary zeitgeist.)

 Kim Mikkola, a Finnish chef from the test kitchen, serves us the next dish – and he is straight-up awesome.
 He energetically says, “ha, what, you thought you already had enough fruit?!”, before landing down a plate of Mirabelle plums that they’d foraged in Canberra.
 This led to us cracking jokes about how Canberra was good for something besides legal fireworks and not-so-legal drugs (Will grew up in the ACT capital, so we’re allowed to aim the odd tomato at his previous home town.)
 The plums come with these native pepperberry twigs – the chef suggests we chew on the bark, for a little fiery hint, but warns us against attacking the berries or leaves.
 “It will ruin your palate for hours.”